makerblueprint/retrospecification/README.md

 #### Wiring Guide
 Please refer to [this](connectors/dsub-de-9/dsub-de-9.yaml) document for the DE-9 Connector spec.

-* Connect the red wire of the 9V Battery Clip Connector to the `twelve-volts-max` contact on the "Socket-Style" DE-9 Connector.
+* Connect the red wire of the 9V Battery Clip Connector to the `fifteen-volts-max` contact on the "Socket-Style" DE-9 Connector.
 * Connect the black wire of the 9V Battery Clip Connector to the `common` contact on the "Socket-Style" DE-9 Connector.

 That's it!
 You now have a 9V Battery Module!
 Feel free to power up your microcontroller module.